 When should I get legal help?

 You can get legal help at any time.
-If you are looking for help with changing your immigration status, it is best to have someone review your application before you send it in.
+If you are looking for help changing your immigration status, it is best to have someone review your application before you send it in.

 It is important to get legal help if you are in removal proceedings in immigration court.
 The government does not assign free counsel to people in immigration proceedings.

 The following professionals can give legal advice and services in immigration and citizenship cases:

 Both an immigration lawyer and a fully accredited representative can represent you before DHS, USCIS, EOIR (immigration court), and the BIA (immigration appeals).
 A partially accredited representative can only represent you before USCIS.

 How can I find legal help that I can trust?

-Some businesses pretend to offer reliable legal services to keep your money.
+Some businesses pretend to offer reliable legal services to get money.
 There are some simple things you can do to protect yourself.

 - Ask to see a copy of their license

-- Check if they are in good standing online with their State Bar Association and the American Immigration Lawyers Association (AILA).
+- Check if they are in good standing with State Bar Association and American Immigration Lawyers Association (AILA)

-- Check if they are on the DOJ’s Executive Office for Immigration Review (EOIR) list of accredited organizations and representatives.
+- Check if they are on the DOJ’s list

-The Immigrant Legal Resource Center offers tips on how to find an attorney or representative you can trust.
+The Immigrant Legal Resource Center offers tips on how to avoid fraud when getting legal help.

 Where can I find free or low-cost legal help?